larsrh/website/topics/crdt/02-contracts.md

 In JavaScript, the most basic way to do that would be to use the `<` operator.
 It returns a boolean that indicates that the left value is less than than the right value, according to some form of "less than" semantics.

-When talking about complex datatypes, just using `<` doesn't cut it.
+When talking about complex data types, just using `<` doesn't cut it.
 There could be some special rules about comparisons.
 JavaScript often doesn't help us a lot: